Arkad0071/Trading/README.md

 ```bash
 python backtesting/strategy_evaluator.py
 ```
-This script calculates indicators, applies a few built‑in strategies and prints the final balance for each.
+This script calculates indicators, runs about twenty built-in strategy variations and prints the final balance for each.

 ## Environment Variables